AlexSgherri/publishing-platform-API/README.md

-## Progeto back-end Develhope - Team 1
+## Project back-end Develhope - Team 1

 npm i to install the dependencies

 npm run startDev to start the server

-⚠️ W.I.P.⚠️
+API created to support the pubblishing platform, enable all the 4 CRUD operations and verify the jwt token and authorizations with some basic form of psw encrypting